HITLAB-DeepIGeoS/DeepIGeoS/README.md

   <img alt="Axial" src=./assets/axial.gif width="25%">
 </div>

-- Yellow border: Ground Truth Mask
+- **Yellow border** : Ground Truth Mask
-- Green area: P-Net Prediction Mask
+- **Green area** : P-Net Prediction Mask
-- Red area: R-Net Refinement Mask
+- **Red area** : R-Net Refinement Mask

-### ☺︎ With User Interaction
+### ☺︎ with the User Interaction
-Result with user interactions from mouse clicks.
+Results after the required user interactions are below :

 (데모 영상 녹화 후 추가예정)

-## :pushpin: Background of DeepIGeoS
+## :page_facing_up: Background of DeepIGeoS
-To perform DeepIGeoS, we have studied and understood the original paper.
+For the implementation of the DeepIGeoS paper, all steps, we understood and performed are described in the following subsections.

 ### ☺︎ Abstract
-- A deep CNN-based interactive framework for 2D and 3D medical image segmentation
+- Consider a deep CNN-based interactive framework for the 2D and 3D medical image segmentation
 - Present a new way to combine user interactions with CNNs based on geodesic distance maps
 - Propose a resolution-preserving CNN structure which leads to a more detailed segmentation result compared with traditional CNNs with resolution loss
 - Extend the current RNN-based CRFs for segmentation so that the back-propagatable CRFs can use user interactions as hard constraints and all the parameters of potential functions can be trained in an end-to-end way.